Simple Shrimp Po Boy Sandwich Recipe

 7. Slice the sandwich bread almost in half, leaving enough to serve as a hinge.
 Spread a generous amount of mayonnaise on both the top and bottom.

-8. You can layer the mayo, lettuce, and tomato in any way you like, then place the shrimp on top.
+8. Layer the mayo, lettuce, and tomato in any way you like, then place the shrimp on top.

 9. Slightly close the sandwich, grip, and enjoy.